UiP9AV6Y/dockerfiles/confgit/README.md

   Remote Git repository to retrieve.
 * *CONFGIT_BRANCH*

-  Git tag/branch to retrieve.
+  Git branch to retrieve.
+* *CONFGIT_SHA*

+  Git commit to retrieve
+* *CONFGIT_TAG*

+  Git tag to fetch
 * *CONFGIT_DIRECTORY*

   Local directory to place the repository content.
 Defaults to the current working directory.
 * *CONFGIT_NO_HOOK*

   Omit the execution of the *confgit* hook from the repository.
   This is intended for scenarios where the upstream source cannot be trusted or its logic does not need to apply to the current context.
 * *CONFGIT_SSH_OPTIONS*

   List of [ssh options][] separated by a space.
 The key/value separator is =. (e.g. **IdentitiesOnly=yes PasswordAuthentication=no**)

 In its simplest form, the image can be used to clone an